StoneStepsInc/expat-nuget/nuget/README.txt

-This package contains a static Expat libraries and header files for the x64 platform and Debug/Release configurations built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.
+This package contains static Expat libraries and header files for the x64 platform and Debug/Release configurations built with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.